DataDog/dd-trace-rb/docs/GettingStarted.md

 **Configuring trace settings per database**

-You can provide the `databases` option to configure trace settings by database connection:
+You can configure trace settings per database connection by using the `describes` option:

 ```ruby
 # Provide a `:describes` option with a connection key.